 The Compensation and Benefits Committee establishes the criteria, and directs the implementation, of all compensation program elements for the CEO.
 The CEO's base salary is set early in each calendar year by the Board of Directors after review of the recommendation of the Compensation and Benefits Committee.
-Mr. Cornwell's base salary for 2011 was reduced by 9% from 2010 and 2009.
-Mr. Cornwell's base salary in 2012 will remain the same as in 2011.
-The annual MB paid to Mr. Cornwell in early 2012 for 2011 performance represented 48% of his total 2011 compensation.
-Mr. Cornwell's 2011 MB was 22% higher than in 2010.
-The Company's EBT and EPS were up 23% in 2011.
-Consistent with prior years, Mr. Cornwell's MB was tied closely to UTMD profits.
+Mr. Cornwell's base salary in 2017 will be \$156,000, the same as in 2016.
+The annual MB paid to Mr. Cornwell in early 2017 for 2016 performance represented 63% of his total 2016 compensation.
+Mr. Cornwell's 2016 MB was 3.1% higher than in 2015.
+In 2016, the Company's consolidated EBT prior to accrual of the annual MB was up 3%.
+EPS were up 5% (not including tax provision reductions in both 2016 and 2015 resulting from deferred tax liability adjustments).
+Consistent with prior years, Mr. Cornwell's MB was tied closely to UTMD profits and EPS, with the 2016 increase consistent with other participants in the MB Plan.

 For all other employees, in collaboration with the other executive officer(s), the CEO develops compensation policies, plans and programs that are intended to meet the objectives of the Company's overall compensation program.
 The Compensation and Benefits Committee annually reviews and approves the elements of the compensation program recommended by the CEO.
 In addition, the committee periodically reviews any proposed changes within a calendar year.
-The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation Committee comprised of all the independent directors.
-All other UTMD employees, including employees of its subsidiaries, received bonuses for 2011 performance.
-U.S. and Ireland employees received, on the average, approximately 122% of the bonuses awarded for 2010.
+The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation and Benefits Committee comprised of all the independent directors.
+All UTMD employees, including employees of its subsidiaries, received bonuses for 2016 performance.

-Mr. Richins' base salary at the beginning of 2012 was \$104,000 which is subject to review and adjustment during the year on the same basis as the Company's performance review criteria for its exempt employees.
-Mr. Richins' MB, which was about 13% of his total compensation in 2011, increased 46% compared to 2010 as a result of his significant contribution in the successful acquisition and subsequent integration of Femcare, in addition to Company financial performance.
+Mr. Richins' base salary at the beginning of 2017 was \$117,100, which is subject to review and adjustment during the year on the same basis as the Company's performance review criteria for its exempt employees.
+Mr. Richins' MB, which was about 14% of his total compensation in 2016, increased 3.1% compared to 2015, consistent with other participants in the MB Plan.